jonathanneels/QRA_Odisee_Lesson/README.md

 You can generate your own images by using the QRAmaker (see static folder).
 Do note:
 for an easy to read qr-code make sure you host your index file with the images.
-If so, you can use a spatial for the qr-home in the QrA_Maker.
+If so, you can use a "space-character" for the qr-home in the QrA_Maker.

 You can find all images (and QRA-codes) inside the folder static/A.
 The folder A is short.
 We need to make a short path so the QR-scanning will be easier and less error-prone.